2i2c-org/team-compass/services/interactive-computing/incidents/process.md

 ### 8. Take follow-up actions
    See [](incidents:after) for more information.

-[^note-on-delegation]: If you cannot find somebody to take on this work, or feel uncomfortable delegating, the {role}`Technology Lead` should help you, and is empowered to delegate on your behalf.
+[^note-on-delegation]: If you cannot find somebody to take on this work, or feel uncomfortable delegating, the [Technology Lead](#role:technology-lead) should help you, and is empowered to delegate on your behalf.

 ## Handing off Incident Responder status